1975 Australian constitutional crisis: Controversy and vacancies

 In December 1974, Whitlam was anxious to find new sources of money to finance his development plans.
-After a meeting at the prime minister's residence, The Lodge, Whitlam and three of his ministers (Deputy Prime Minister and Treasurer Jim Cairns, Attorney-General Senator Lionel Murphy, and Minister for Minerals and Energy Rex Connor) signed a letter of authority for Connor to borrow up to US$4 billion.
+After a meeting at the prime minister's residence, The Lodge, Whitlam and three of his ministers (deputy prime minister and treasurer Jim Cairns, attorney-general Lionel Murphy, and minister for minerals and energy Rex Connor) signed a letter of authority for Connor to borrow up to US$4 billion.
 This letter was described by author and journalist Alan Reid as the "death warrant of the Whitlam ALP government".

 Connor and other ministers had made contact with a hitherto obscure Pakistani financier, Tirath Khemlani, as early as November 1974.
 Khemlani was said to have contacts in the newly enriched Arab oil nations.
 None of the efforts to secure a loan, whether through Khemlani or by other routes, bore fruit, but, as information about the "Loans Affair" trickled out, the government lost support.

-In February 1975, Whitlam decided to appoint Senator Murphy a justice of the High Court of Australia, even though Murphy's Senate seat would not be up for election if a half-Senate election were held.
-Under proportional representation, Labor could win three of the five New South Wales seats, but if Murphy's seat was also contested, it was most unlikely to win four out of six.
+In February 1975, Whitlam decided to appoint Murphy a justice of the High Court of Australia, even though Murphy's Senate seat would not be up for election if a half-Senate election were held.
+Under the Senate's electoral system, Labor could win three of the five New South Wales seats, but if Murphy's seat was also contested, it was most unlikely to win four out of six.
 Thus, appointing Murphy would almost certainly cost the ALP a Senate seat at the next half-Senate election.
 Whitlam appointed Murphy anyway.
-By convention, senators appointed by the state legislature to fill casual vacancies were from the same political party as the former senator.
-The New South Wales premier, Tom Lewis, a member of the Liberal Party, felt that this convention only applied to vacancies caused by deaths or ill-health, and arranged for the legislature to elect Cleaver Bunton, former mayor of Albury and an independent.
+By convention, senators appointed by the state parliaments to fill casual vacancies were from the same political party as the former senator.
+The New South Wales premier, Tom Lewis, a member of the Liberal Party, argued that this convention only applied to vacancies caused by deaths or ill-health, and arranged for the legislature to elect Cleaver Bunton, former mayor of Albury and an independent.

-By March 1975, many Liberal parliamentarians felt that Snedden was doing an inadequate job as Leader of the Opposition and that Whitlam was dominating him in the House of Representatives.
+By March 1975, many Liberal parliamentarians felt that Snedden was doing an inadequate job as leader of the opposition and that Whitlam was dominating him in the House of Representatives.
 Malcolm Fraser challenged Snedden for the leadership on 21 March, and defeated him by 37 votes to 27.
 At a press conference after winning the leadership, Fraser stated: